Is your workout routine feeling a little drab?

 And no, I don’t mean Annie Hall.
-If you can’t afford paying for a class every week, buy yourself a good exercise DVD.
+If you can’t afford to pay for a class every week, buy yourself a good exercise DVD.
 If used effectively, exercise DVD’s can be a cheap, at-home version of a personal trainer, and you can learn a lot of great tips and exercise moves from them.

 There are a lot of great ones out there; if you’re not sure which one to invest in, check out our list of eight great home exercise DVD’s.